-Forecasting is very difficult in the current economic environment as the global economy recovers from the impact of Brexit, Covid-19 and the Russian-Ukraine conflict.
-Given Ireland (and indeed Dublin's) high reliance on overseas tourists for earning, real recovery to pre-pandemic levels will only be possible when international tourism returns.
+Given Ireland's high reliance on overseas tourists for earning, real recovery to pre-pandemic levels will only be possible when international tourism returns.
 The overseas market is likely to recover more slowly as connectivity returns, with demand back to 2019 levels by 2025 or 2026.
-In the early days of international travel re-opening, overseas tourists are more likely to return to the traditional destinations in Ireland first, before exploring the lesser-known areas, which means Dublin is well placed to benefit in the initial phase of the recovery.
+In the early days of international travel re-opening, overseas tourists are more likely to return to the traditional destinations in Ireland first, before exploring the lesser-known areas.

-There are various policies and plans that are already in place relating to the development of tourism, including:
+There are also various policies and plans that are already in place relating to the development of tourism, including: